kitnil/awesome/README.md

 - [classifier](https://github.com/bhrigu123/classifier) - Organize files in your directory instantly, by classifying them into different folders
 - [Terminal-on-FB-Messenger](https://github.com/dhruvramani/Terminal-on-FB-Messenger) - Allows user to take full control of the terminal of their computer through Facebook's messaging service.
 - [awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources
-- [maybe](https://github.com/p-e-w/maybe) - :open_file_folder: :rabbit2: :tophat: See what a program does before deciding whether you really want it to happen.
+- [maybe](https://github.com/p-e-w/maybe) - :open_file_folder: :rabbit2: :tophat: See what a program does before deciding whether you really want it to happen (NO LONGER MAINTAINED)

 ## QML